Epidemic Spreading with External Agents: Proofs: Upper Bounds for Specific Policies

 Before proceeding, we need the following simple lemma, which we state without proof: \begin{lemma} For real numbers $a_{ij}$, $1 \leq i \leq m$, $1 \leq j \leq n$, $ \max_{i=1}^m \sum_{j=1}^n a_{ij} \leq \sum_{j=1}^n \max_{i=1}^m a_{ij}$. \end{lemma}

-Now for each tree $W_i$, let its leaves be labelled $N_{i1},\ldots,N_{i l(i)}$.
-Each leaf $N_{ij}$ has a unique path $p_{ij}$ starting from $N_i$ to itself, of length $O(d(n))$.
+Now for each tree $W_i$, suppose its leaves are labeled $N_{i1},\ldots,N_{i l(i)}$.
+Each leaf $N_{ij}$ has a unique path $p_{ij}$ starting from $N_i$ to itself, of length $\leq d$.
 Let $\hat{T}_{jk}$ be the time taken for the infection to spread across the $k$th edge on this path $p_{ij}$, \emph{i.e.} the (exponentially distributed) interval between the times when the $(k-1)$th node and the $k$th node on the path are infected.
 Then, the time $\hat{T}_{2,i}$ taken for all nodes in $W_i$ (hence $G_i$) to get infected can be upper-bounded by using Lemma \ref{lem:maxsum}: